AlexandreBoulle/RepTim/README.md

 ### Installation with R commands

-Open an R console or RStudio and use this code :
+Open an R console or RStudio and use this code:

 ```
 load.install.package <- lapply(
-  c("devtools"),
+  c("devtools", "tftargets", "org.Hs.eg.db", "enrichR"),
   FUN = function(x) {
     if (!require(x, character.only = TRUE)) {
       install.packages(x, dependencies = TRUE)